 Very few countries now ban tourist travel (usually considered to be a stay of under 30 days) for people with HIV; however, there are still a few countries where even a tourist stay can be problematic.

-*Entry requirements might have changed since this list was published.
+*Entry requirements might have changed since this list was published in January 2015.
 Always check entry restrictions anonymously with the country’s embassy or consulate, an HIV organisation in the country you wish to travel to or the HIV Travel database.

 A larger number of countries do have HIV entry restrictions for people on longer stays, especially when residency and work permits are involved.
 If you are planning to emigrate to a country, you are strongly advised to check what policies affect people living with HIV.